 On May 5, we celebrate Liberation Day in the Netherlands.
 Same as Kingsday: free-to-enter open-air LGBTQ+ party at the Homomonument.

 Usually, the party at the Homomument starts at the end of the afternoon on Liberation Day, while during King’s Day, it’s during the whole day.

 - Roze Zaterdag (Pink Saturday)

 Roze Zaterdag is the Dutch version of the original Pride protest march.
-It takes place on the last Saturday of June, since 1977.
+It has taken place on the last Saturday of June since 1977.

 Every year it’s held in a different city in the Netherlands.
 In 2022 it was in Rotterdam, and in 2023 it will be in Goes.